mozilla/remote-settings/docs/adr/adr_002_packaging_releasing_admin_UI.md

 Currently, in order to deliver a change on the Kinto Admin UI to our Remote Settings production users, we need to go through the following steps:

-1. Release the Kinto Admin package on NPM
+1. Tag a new Kinto Admin version (Github Action publishes the package on NPM)
 2. Upgrade the Kinto Admin version embedded in Kinto ([source](https://github.com/Kinto/kinto/blob/master/kinto/plugins/admin/VERSION))
 3. Tag a new Kinto version (Github Action publishes the package on Pypi)
 4. Upgrade the Kinto version in Remote Settings